wbUTIL - Re-Flash Programming

 This function upgrades both controller & display code/program (or flash) memory as well as EE data (or EEPROM data memory).
 This is normally only necessary when new features or fixes are released.
 See the HXF file page for the code available.

-Note : Using this utility it is possible to swap between firmware designed for a Bosch LSU sensor and an NTK L1H1 sensor, but REMEMBER that if you do this, typically, you must also change hardware jumpers within the controller.
-In theory it's also possible to re-flash a controller with display code (or vice versa).
-It may not be possible to recover from this situation without removing the CPU and reflashing in the correct hardware.
+Note : Using this utility, it is possible to swap between firmware designed for a Bosch LSU LSU-4.2 and LSU-4.9 sensor, and also to firmware for NTK L1H1 sensors, but REMEMBER that if you do this, typically, you must also change hardware jumpers within the controller.

-The screen shows a Browse for File ... button to select the .HXF file containing the code and data.
+The screen shows a Browse for File ... button to select the .HXF file containing both the code and the data.
 The file will be automatically opened and checked for errors.
-Any errors, and file statistics, will be shown in the File Data/Information area.
-The screen shows the HXF file contains 1037 lines that generated a code size of 16018 bytes and EEPROM data size of 512 bytes.
+Errors, and file statistics, are shown in the File Data/Information area.
+The screen shows the HXF file contains 606 lines of text that generated a code size of 9,126 bytes and EEPROM (data) size of 512 bytes.
 The Open button simply re-reads and displays statistics for the currently selected file.

 The following flash options can be selected :